 How Much Does Secondary Glazing Cost?

 In order to limit your expenses, there are some intelligent ways to decrease energy consumption in your home or office.
-Although there will be an initial investment to install secondary glazing, you will ultimately save money and reduce your energy bills.
+Although there will be an initial investment to install secondary glazing, you will ultimately save money and reduce your energy bills, and this is a less costly solution than double glazing.
 By choosing secondary glazing you will improve the comfort of your home or office by retaining heat, limiting noise, and increasing your security.

 To give an example, installing secondary glazing is rather budget friendly compared to installing double glazing, as it allows you to add on to the existing structure of your building.
 Therefore, installation will be less technical and less time consuming.